Show All Answers

 No. According to KDHE guidelines, you can get tested if you have at least TWO of the symptoms below OR be a close contact of a positive patient.

 Patients with at least two symptoms may be eligible for testing.
 The symptoms of coronavirus may appear 2-14 days after exposure (based on the incubation period of MERS-CoV viruses).

 There are four significant testing facility types operational in Kansas for COVID-19 testing:

 Test swabs from the Riley County Swabbing Station are sent to the Kansas Health and Environmental lab in Topeka.

-Test results from the Riley County Swabbing site are taking 7-10 days. (as of July 15).
+Test results from the Riley County Swabbing site are taking 3-5 days.
 This is due to the volume of samples being processed by the KDHE lab in Topeka.
-The Health Department is exploring alternate labs and searching for ways to get results sooner.

 You will get a phone call from your doctor or from Health Department staff with your test results.